REAL CLIMATE

 Last June, during the International Polar Year conference, James Overland suggested that there are more cold and snowy winters to come.
 He argued that the exceptionally cold snowy 2009-2010 winter in Europe had a connection with the loss of sea-ice in the Arctic.
 The cold winters were associated with a persistent ‘blocking event’, bringing in cold air over Europe from the north and the east.

-Last year’s cold winter over northern Europe was also associated with an extreme situation associated with the
+Last year’s cold winter over northern Europe was also associated with an extreme situation associated with the North Atlantic Oscillation (NAO), with the second lowest value for the NAO-index on record (see figure below).

 I admit, last winter felt quite cold, but still it wasn’t so cold when put into longer historical perspective.
 This is because I remember the most recent winters more vividly than those of my childhood – which would be considered to be really frosty by today’s standards.
 But such recollections can be very subjective, and more objective measurements show that the winters in Europe have in general become warmer in the long run, as explained in the German blog called ‘Wissenlogs’.
 If there were no trend, then such a low NAO-index as last year’s would normally be associated with even colder conditions over Europe than those observed during the previous winter.